Beaugmc86/Pokedex-project/README.md

 **How to get the project running:**

-The App is built with HTML, JS, Jquery, CSS and uses Bootstrap Components
+The App is built with HTML, JavaScript, jQuery, CSS and uses Bootstrap Components

 **Project dependencies:**